theron-wang/otr4j/docs/design.md

 A limited number of architectural considerations have been chosen, ordered by priority.

 1. __Correctness__
-The code must implement the OTR-protocol correctly.
+The code must implement the OTR-protocol specification correctly.
 1. __Protection of cryptographic material__
-Cryptographic material should be protected from accidents, misuse and abuse.
+Cryptographic material must be protected from accidents, misuse and abuse.
 1. __Design that prevents or makes obvious programming errors__
-Write the code in such a way that unexpected behavior becomes as obvious as possible
+Write the code in such a way that unexpected behavior becomes obvious.
 1. __Simplicity__
-Introduce complexity only at those points where we can clearly benefit.
-This includes both simplicity from the adopting user's point-of-view and the otr4j developer's point-of-view.
+Introduce complexity only at those points where it is required.
+This includes both simplicity from the adopting user's point-of-view and the otr4j implementation's point-of-view.

 `TODO: refer to architectural considerations and clarify how we satisfy the various constraints.`